By Ned Stevens, Elsa Pritchard and Orlando Sagar

 An eye-opening multimedia feature about human trafficking and fraudulent texts used to entrap workers has claimed the top prize at the 2026 Central News Media Prize.

-The winning series of three stories entitles ‘Scam Factories’ by Ivan Francescini and Ling Li, published by The Conversation, tells the harrowing story of people who have been forced to work in phone scam facilities across Southeast Asia.
+The winning series of three stories entitled ‘Scam Factories‘ by Ivan Franceschini and Ling Li, published by The Conversation, tells the harrowing story of people who have been forced to work in phone scam facilities across Southeast Asia.

-While The Conversation took home the trophy, the judges said it was a close race with impressive nominees like Matt Gazy and Jennifer Luu from The Feed for their series on the housing crisis, Cam Wilson from Crikey for his exclusive series detailing the links between the lobby group behind the social media ban and a gambling ad company, and ABC’s Laura Lavelle’s shocking investigation into sexual assaults in the Australian Defence Force.
+While The Conversation took home the trophy, the judges said it was a close race with impressive nominees like Matt Gazy and Jennifer Luu from The Feed for their series on the housing crisis, Cam Wilson from Crikey for his exclusive series detailing links between a lobby group behind the social media ban and a gambling ad company, and ABC’s Laura Lavelle’s shocking investigation into sexual assaults in the Australian Defence Force.
+TikToker Alison Turner, nominated for her explainers on religion, and citizen journalist Aaron Smith’s X thread documenting the lack of transparency in a digital article rewrite, were also praised by judges for their innovation, as was the election data analysis of the ABC’s Casey Briggs, Simon Elvery and Ben Spraggon.

-Although not present at the awards night, Victoria-based Francescini, a Chinese studies lecturer at University of Melbourne, told Central News he hoped the win would raise further awareness of the problem.
+Although not present at the awards night, Victoria-based Franceschini, a Chinese studies lecturer at University of Melbourne, told Central News he hoped the win would raise further awareness of the problem.

 “This award belongs as much to the survivors who trusted us with their stories as it does to the reporting team,” he said.